hombreperro45/docs/docs/guides/overrides.md

 ## Logic

-### Overrides (.cfg) & Remaps (.rmp)
+### Overrides *(.cfg)* & Remaps *(.rmp)*

 Overrides and Remaps are designed to be a lightweight easily maintained configuration method.
-They save only the settings that differ from the preceding settings files.
+They save only settings that differ from the preceding settings files.

 For example if only one setting differs between your `retroarch.cfg` and a `"core".cfg`, then the `"core.cfg"` file will only contain one setting.

-The process RetroArch loads configurations is:-
+The RetroArch loading process is:-

 - Load `retroarch.cfg`
     - Apply `"name-of-core".cfg` & `"name-of-core".rmp` override